New or replacement water supply

 When laying new water pipes for us to connect to, you’ll need to comply with the Water Supply (Water Fittings) Regulations 1999.
 You’ll need to ensure that:

 You’ll need to be present for the inspection, and your trench needs to be left open.
 The inspection covers the pipework from the property boundary to the inside stop valve.
-It normally takes about half an hour, or longer if there’s more than one connection to inspect and you’ll know immediately if you’ve passed.
+It normally takes about half an hour, or longer if there’s more than one connection to inspect.
+You’ll know straight away if you’ve passed.
 If you’ve failed you’ll need to contact us to arrange another inspection.

 When you’ve paid your quote in full and passed your inspection, we’ll arrange a connection date.
-This can take up to three months because we often need to get permission before carrying out work in a road or footpath, or on privately-owned land.
+This can take up to three months.
+This is because we often need to get permission before working in a road or footpath, or on privately-owned land.

 The connection itself can take up to four days to complete.
 Please note that if we need to work on third party land we’ll also need the landowner’s permission.

 When we’re done you can turn on the supply.
 If you're not there, we'll leave it turned off to be safe.
 We'll then fill in the trench and clear up the road and footpath.